isomerpages/mlaw-corp/news/speeches/_posts/2025-02-12-post-Extempore Remarks by MOS for Law Murali Pillai at NUS Law Pro Bono Awards Ceremony 2025.md

 ---
-title: Extempore Remarks by MOS for Law Murali Pillai at NUS Law Pro Bono Awards Ceremony 2025
+title: Ex-tempore Remarks by Minister of State for Law Murali Pillai at the NUS Law Pro Bono Awards Ceremony 2025
 permalink: /extempore-remarks-by-mos-for-law-murali-pillai-at-nus-law-pro-bono-awards-ceremony-2025/
 date: 2025-02-12
 layout: post